-If you don’t have a power meter (see why power measurement is important) this roughly equates to 95 percent of your threshold heart rate, or you can consider this level as ‘medium hard.'
-Note that your functional threshold heart rate is not your maximum heart rate; instead, 'functional threshold' refers to the average power, or heart rate, that you could hold for an hour time trial.
+If you don’t have a power meter (see why power measurement is important), this roughly equates to 95 percent of your threshold heart rate.
+Note that your functional threshold heart rate is not your maximum heart rate; as with FTP power, your FTP heart rate is the highest that you could hold for an hour time trial.

 Training at this sweet spot is more sustainable than threshold work and less time consuming than endurance training, so cyclists can repeat it frequently and see real improvements.